ercanersoy/Minibox/README.md

 ## Thanks

-Thanks to Berki Yenigün for French translations of strings.
+Thanks to Berki Yenigün for French translations.

 ## Compile